WangWenhao0716/ISC-Track2-Submission/README.md

 # ISC-Track2-Submission
 The codes and related files to reproduce the results for Image Similarity Challenge Track 2.

+2021.11.24 Updates: Fix some bugs without changing performance.

 ## Required dependencies
 To begin with, you should install the following packages with the specified versions in Python, Anaconda.
-Other versions may work but please do NOT try.
-For instance, cuda 11.0 has some bugs which bring very bad results.
+Please do not use cuda 11.0, which has some bugs.
 The hardware chosen is Nvidia Tesla V100 and Intel CPU.
-Other hardware, such as A100, may work but please do NOT try.
-The stability is not guaranteed, for instance, the Ampere architecture is not suitable and some instability is observed.
-Please do NOT use AMD CPU, such as EPYC, we observe some instability on DGX server.
+We also reproduce the experiments using DGX A100 with AMD CPU, with pytorch 1.9.1 and cuda 11.1.

 * python 3.7.10
 * pytorch 1.7.1 with cuda 10.1